SysKitTeam/docs-spdockit/faq/miscellaneous.md

 ## I am getting "The service did not respond to the start or control request in a timely fashion".

 This is the issue on servers that don’t have access to the Internet.
 The Windows server will try to check the code signing certificate that was used to sign the application executables.
 Allow Internet access on the server, then start the service and the issue is solved.
-Please note that you need to do this only once — the first time Windows will check the Acceleratio code signing certificate and from then on it will work fine.
+Please note that you need to do this only once — the first time Windows will check the SysKit code signing certificate and from then on it will work fine.

 If this is not possible [contact us](https://www.spdockit.com/support/contact-us/) and we will provide you with a certificate and instructions on how to import it to your problematic server.